dargmuesli/randomwinpicker/README.md

 ## Configuration

 ### Certificates
 HTTPs/SSL encryption requires certificates.
-Those can easily be generated using the `docker/randomwinpicker.de/certs/New-Certificates.ps1` script.
-The `root.crt` certificate needs to be imported in your browser.
+Those can easily be generated using the [new-certificates.sh](https://gist.github.com/Dargmuesli/538a2c382c009f4620803679c8172c9d) script.
+The root certificate needs to be imported in your browser.

 ### Docker Secrets
 To keep confidential data, like usernames and passwords, out of the source code they need to be accessible as [Docker secrets](https://docs.docker.com/engine/swarm/secrets/).
 These secrets do need to exist: